47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 //20
 ```

-^ This is also true if we define our own isntances.
-For example, we are going to use foldMap, which maps over values accumulating the results, using the available Monoid for the type mapped onto, and also provides a function which we can applies to that accumulated value (mark "it * 2").
-We can see this in the example above where we are multiplying by two that accumulated value, as a result we would get twenty.
+^ This is also true if we define our own instances.
+For example, we are going to use foldMap, which maps over values accumulating the results, using the available Monoid for the type mapped onto, and also provides a function which we can apply to that accumulated value (mark "it * 2").
+We can see this in the example above where we are multiplying by two that accumulated value, as a result, we would get twenty.

 ---